 We all typically think of design as just the way something looks.
 But, to quote Steve Jobs, “Design is not just what it looks like and feels like.
 Design is how it works.”
 Apps that work well require deep thinking about how they’ll be used.
 Too often, though, folks like us start with the surface considerations of software—its colors, fonts, branding, and overall aesthetic appeal.
-And if we have fancy presentation tools like Analytics charts and widgets, we love to use them just because we can.
+And if we have fancy presentation tools like Tableau CRM charts and widgets, we love to use them just because we can.

 But if you don’t think below the surface, the most attractive colors, tasteful fonts, eye-catching graphics, and cool charts might be wasted on the user.
 Think of The Motivator.
 On the surface, it looked interesting.
 But some of its elements weren’t in a useful place, others don’t belong at all, and some are missing.
 And it all needed some polish.

 So, turning the principles of great design into a practical, working app means thinking deep—starting beneath the surface, like this: